 Thus Sextus suggests that the evidence of the senses, when properly interpreted by reason, can be taken as a guide to reality (the claim that “appearances are a sight of the unseen” is attributed to Democritus as well as to Anaxagoras).
 We just need to know how to follow this guide, through proper reasoning, so as to reach the truth—i.e., the theory of atoms and void (Lee 2005).

-In addition to fragments advancing these metaphysical and physical doctrines, there are a number of ethical fragments attributed to Democritus (but the question of authenticity looms large here); although a passage reported in John Stobaeus seems to link moderation and cheerfulness with small measured movements in the soul and says that excess and deficiencies give rise to large movements (68B191), it is unclear whether or how these claims are directly related to the metaphysical aspects of atomism (Vlastos 1945 and 1946, Kahn 1985b).
+In addition to fragments advancing these metaphysical and physical doctrines, there are a number of ethical fragments attributed to Democritus (but the question of authenticity looms large here); although a passage reported in John Stobaeus seems to link moderation and cheerfulness with small measured movements in the soul and says that excess and deficiencies give rise to large movements (68B191), it is unclear whether or how these claims are related to the metaphysical aspects of atomism (Vlastos 1945 and 1946, Kahn 1985b).
 Democritus was identified in antiquity with the idea of “good cheer” (euthumiē) as the proper guiding objective in living one's life.
 In this, as in other aspects of his philosophy, he may have had some influence on the formation of Epicurus' philosophy a century later.

 In the last part of the 5th century, Diogenes of Apollonia (active after 440 BCE) revived and revised the Milesian system of cosmology, claiming that “all the things that are are alterations from the same thing and are the same thing” (64B2); he identified this single basic substance with air, like Anaximenes more than a century before (Graham 2006, Laks 2008, 2008a).
-Yet Diogenes takes care to give arguments for the existence and properties of his basic principle.
+Diogenes takes care to give arguments for the reality and properties of his basic principle.
 In B2 he says that only things that are alike can affect one another.
 If there were a plurality of basic substances, each differing in what Diogenes calls their “own proper nature,” there could be no interaction between them.
 Yet the evidence of the senses is clear: things mix and separate and interact with one another.
 Thus, all things must be forms of some one single thing.
 Like Anaxagoras, Diogenes claims that the cosmic system is ordered by intelligence, and he argues that that “which possesses intelligence (noēsis) is what human beings call air” (B5).
 Humans and animals live by breathing air, and are governed by it —in them air is both soul and intelligence, or mind (B4).
 Moreover, Diogenes argues, air governs and rules all things and is god (B5).
 Thus, like Anaxagoras, Diogenes has a theory grounded in intelligence, although Diogenes is more fully committed to teleological explanations, insofar as he states explicitly that intelligence (noēsis) orders things in a good way (B3).
 In presenting his arguments, Diogenes fulfills his own requirement for a philosophical claim.
 In B1 he says, “In my opinion, anyone beginning a logos (account) ought to present a starting principle (archē) that is indisputable and a style that is simple and stately.”
 He notes that his theory that air is soul and intelligence “will have been made clearly evident in this book” (B4).

 The range of Presocratic thought shows that the first philosophers were not merely physicists (although they were certainly that).
-Their interests extended to religious and ethical thought, the nature of understanding, mathematics, meteorology, the nature of explanation, and the roles of mechanism, matter, form, and structure in the world.
+Their interests extended to religious and ethical thought, the nature of perception and understanding, mathematics, meteorology, the nature of explanation, and the roles of matter, form, causal mechanisms, and structure in the world.
 Almost all the Presocratics seemed to have something to say about embryology, and fragments of Diogenes and Empedocles show a keen interest in the structures of the body; the overlap between ancient philosophy and ancient medicine is of growing interest to scholars of early Greek thought (Longrigg 1963, van der Eijk 2008).
 Recent discoveries, such as the Derveni Papyrus (Betegh 2004, Kouremenos et al. 2006, Janko 2001, Laks and Most 1997), show that interest in and knowledge of the early philosophers was not necessarily limited to a small audience of rationalistic intellectuals.
 They passed on many of what later became the basic concerns of philosophy to Plato and Aristotle, and ultimately to the whole tradition of Western philosophical thought.

 - Bollack, J., 1965 and 1969, Empédocle, vol. I, 1965; vols.
 II and III, 1969, Paris: Les Éditions de Minuit.